coffeepots/odbc/README.md

 * floatVal: Float
 * timeVal: Time.
 This is of timeInterval type so we can store milliseconds.
 * binVal: Binary.
 Stored as a seq[byte].

+Data from a result set can be accessed via field with the fieldData proc:

+  var data = results.fieldData(fieldnameString, rowIdx)

+If you don't specify a rowIdx (or provide a value < 0) the data is retrieved from the row indicated by the results.curRow variable

+Alternatively, data can be access directly via:

+  var data = results[rowIdx][columnIdx]

 #### Data conversions